MalikHw/gdsync/README.md

 then

 `sudo apt-get install gd-sync`

+### For Linux via deb file

+just go to the releases page and get the .deb file lol

 **Android Device**: You need an Android device with USB Debugging enabled.
 To enable USB Debugging: